maulwurfi2014/NNG1-Microcontroller-Chip/docs/info.md

 ## How to test

-1.Connect the TX and RX pin to a USB-to-UART converter (like the CH340K) for programming.
+1.Connect the TX (GPIO8) and RX (GPIO9) pin to a USB-to-UART converter (like the CH340K) for programming.
 2.Connect a QSPI FLASH (e.x.
-4MB) to
+4MB) to the QSPI Pins (

 ## External hardware
 You only need a external QSPI FLASH and a USB-to-UART converter (like the CH340K).